Recognition

 What is the Higher Education Licensure Commission (HELC)?

-The Higher Education Licensure Commission (HELC) is the regulatory and consumer protection body that ensures legitimate and quality postsecondary education in Washington, DC.
-The HELC plays a crucial role by authorizing institutions to operate, approving academic programs, and overseeing the issuance or denial of licenses to private postsecondary institutions within the District.
+The Higher Education Licensure Commission (HELC) is the regulatory and consumer protection body that helps ensure legitimate and quality postsecondary education in Washington, DC.
+HELC plays a crucial role by authorizing institutions to operate, approving academic programs, and overseeing the issuance or denial of licenses to private postsecondary institutions within the District.

 Learn more about HELC’s standards here: HELC Website.